vvv-school/submission_instructions/README.md

 - ✅ **Accept the assignment**.
 A new _private_ repository :lock: will be assigned to you, containing an exact copy of these instructions.
 You'll be notified via email when the repository is ready.
 - :arrow_up: [**`Upload`**](https://help.github.com/articles/adding-a-file-to-a-repository) the following files (as PDF) to your new repository:
   - Your **CV**.
+  - A short **Research Statement** with your name, affiliation, email, indication whether you apply for the IEEE travel grant.
+In case you want to apply for the travel grant you need to add your IEEE membership number.
   - The **recommendation letters**.

 We will get back to you soon! :watch: